deep110/deep110.github.io/posts/blogs/2021-01-09-understanding-digital-paint-colors.md

 ### Paint and CMYK Color Space

 The basis for understanding paints is how we see color of objects.
-So for a object to appear green, it should absorb all visible wavelengths except for green light.
-Hence green light will reach the eyes and we will perceive that object as green.
+So for a object to appear green, it should absorb all visible wavelengths except for green light, which then will enter our eyes and we will perceive that object as green.
 Similarly for an object to appear,

 - White - It has to absorb no visible wavelength
 - Black - It has to absorb all visible wavelength